-The money-weighted rate of return, calculated by the actuary, for 2020 and 2019 was a positive 11.55 and positive 17.63 percent respectively.
+The money-weighted rate of return, calculated by the actuary, for 2021 and 2020 was a positive 11.76 and positive 11.55 percent, respectively.
 This calculation considers the change in amounts actually invested during a period and weights the amount of pension plan investments by the proportion of time they are available to earn a return during that period.
 The money-weighted rate of return calculation was developed net of investment expenses and is required by GASB.

 The financial advisor uses the time-weighted rate of return (geometric method), which is the industry standard, when calculating investment rate of returns included in the investment section of this report and performance reports provided to the Trustees.
-Based on this method, the investment rate of return, net of investment expenses, were positive 11.7 percent for 2020 and positive 17.6 percent for 2019.
+Based on this method, the investment rate of return, net of investment expenses, were positive 11.7 percent for both 2021 and 2020.

-The Plan's investment policy limits concentration risk and the Plan did not own any investments of a single issuer whose value exceeded 5 percent of the Fiduciary net position.
+The Plan's investment policy limits concentration risk and the Plan did not own any investments of a single issuer whose value exceeded 5 percent of the fiduciary net position.